chef-boneyard/chef-provisioning-aws/README.md

 TODO: List out weird/unique things about resources here.
 We don't need to document every resource because users can look at the resource model.

+TODO: document `aws_object` and `get_aws_object` and how you can get the aws object for a base chef-provisioning resource like machine or load_balancer

 ## aws_vpc

 If you specify `internet_gateway true` the VPC will create and manage its own internet gateway.